tschiemer/vehicle-controller/README.md

 Also see folder [control-patches](control-patches):

-- `Motor Control.maxpat` provides the control for the Trinamic stepper motors
+- `SMS_Control_Roger.maxpat` provides controls for the two-motor with rotary speaker mobile using a wheel/pedal HID
-- `AGGREGAT Control.maxpat` provides the control for the AGGREGAT servo motors*
+- `AGGREGAT Control.maxpat` provides controls for the AGGREGAT servo motors

 *Note that the AGGERGAT patch (at this time) comes with two externals that will be blocked for security reasons by macOS.
 To unblock follow [these instructions](https://cycling74.com/articles/using-unsigned-max-externals-on-mac-os-10-15-catalina) by cycling74.